Registers of Scotland: Register of Sites of Special Scientific Interest

 Established under the Nature Conservation (Scotland) Act 2004, this register lists all holds information on all SSSIs across Scotland.

 An SSSI is an area of land that NatureScot considers to be special for its plants, animals, habitats, its rocks or landforms, or a combination of such natural features.
 The purpose of SSSIs is to safeguard and represent the diversity and geographic range of the natural features of Scotland, Great Britain and the EU member states.

 The Register, as with most open registers, is available to both the public and legal profession and searching of the Register is free of charge.
 Users can find SSSIs using either a map or by entering search criteria such as a town name or postcode.

+Register of Persons Holding a Controlled Interest in Land

+RCI is a RoS register, required by law, that was launched on 1 April 2022.
+It is free to submit and free to search.

+The register shows who controls the decisions of owners or tenants (for more than 20 years) of land and property in Scotland, where this information may not be publicly transparent elsewhere.

 Scottish Landlord Register

-Established by the Antisocial Behaviour (Scotland) Act 2004, this register records all registered landlords in Scotland who lease residential property.
+Established by the Antisocial Behaviour etc. (Scotland) Act 2004, this register records all registered landlords in Scotland who lease residential property.
 Operating as an unregistered residential landlord is a criminal offence in Scotland.